plux/lux/doc/lux.md

 the script.
 When this is done, the engine first waits a while before it discards the output.
 How long it waits is controlled by `FlushTimeout`.
 It defaults to `0`.
-If you want to experiment with it, `1000` milli seconds (1 second) can be a resonable value.
+If you want to experiment with it, `1000` milliseconds (1 second) can be a resonable value.

 **--poll\_timeout PollTimeout**
 An experimental timeout setting.
-When the Lux engine receives output from a shell it will wait in `PollTimeout` milli seconds for more output before it tries to match it against any [regular expression][]s.
+When the Lux engine receives output from a shell it will wait in `PollTimeout` milliseconds for more output before it tries to match it against any [regular expression][]s.
 It defaults to `0`.
-If you want to experiment with it, `100` milli seconds (1/10 second) can be a resonable value.
+If you want to experiment with it, `100` milliseconds (1/10 second) can be a resonable value.

+**--risky\_threshold RiskyThreshold**
+An experimental timeout setting.
+By default Lux warns for risky timers, i.e. timers that are close to timeout.
+This may cause intermittent failures in future runs.
+By default it is set to `0.85` which means that 85% of the timer was used.

+**--sloppy\_threshold RiskyThreshold**
+An experimental timeout setting.
+By default Lux warns for sloppy timers, i.e. timers where only a very small part of the timer is used.
+This may cause secondary problems, e.g. test run abortions by Jenkins or similar systems.
+Such timers does are also rather inconvenient to debug as they may take hours to timeout.
+By default it is set to `0.000000001` which means that only a ppm (parts per million) of the timer was used.

 History control
 ---------------